Motor Vehicle Accident FAQ

 damage the neck and spinal cord, and head trauma, which can lead to serious

 brain injury if not properly handled.
-Make sure that you report any type
+Make sure that you report any type of discomfort

-to the insurance company in order to get compensated.
+company in order to get compensated.

 Should I contact the police?